vishvAsa/kalpAntaram/kANe/v5p2/08_sAnkhya_Yoga_Tarka_and_dharmashAstra/31_dharmashAstra_and_sAnkhya.md

 History of Dharmatastra (Sec.
 VIII, Ch.
 XXXI

 philosophic system which postulates twentyfive tattvas, Prakrti, Puruṣa and others.
 This is the sense in which the word is used once even in the Gitā (18.
 13, Sāṅkhya krtante proktāni &o).
-The Matsyapurāna also emphasizes this aspect of the Bankhya system.
+The Matsyapurāṇa also emphasizes this aspect of the Bankhya system.

 The word "Saṅkhyā' has another sense as the Amarakosa states (carca sankhyā vicāraṇā ) viz. 'rational examination or